 #4 It has come to our attention that some 20, 40, and 80 meter kits were sent out with some wrong capacitors.
 The ones in question are marked 470 or 470p which are 47 pf capacitors and they were supposed to be marked 471 for 470 pf.
 They are used in the tank circuit in the output stage.
 In the 40 meter kit they are C37 and C39.
 In the 20 meter kit it is C38.
 The incorrect values will not resonate the tank circuit correctly but will not affect the receive sensitivity.
 In the 80 meter kits they are C1, the receive input transformer (which will cause the tuning range to be off) and C31 between the two filter transformers in the transmitter which will cause insufficient output.
 These kits were shipped from April to November 2018 and problem was just caught Nov 24th 2018.
 We are attempting to send the correct parts by mail to all kit owners.
 If you can't wait and have a supply of 470 pf ceramic disks, you can replace them yourself.
 It is recommended that you cut out the wrong capacitor and solder correct one on the bottom of board.
 If you happen to have a good vacuum solder station you can remove the wrong capacitor but you have the potential of removing the thru plating.
 Should this happen just make sure you solder the top pads too.
 We are sorry for the inconvenience.

 #5 Recently we have had two kit builders return their kits for extensive repair due to massive destruction because of an improper power supply.
 It is important to note that the power source via the 2.1mm coaxial plug is a center positive voltage.
 In one instance the supply was center negative and got past the diode block.
 In the second instance the power supply was a 2 amp AC wall wart that fried part of the circuit and detonated an electrolytic.
 Usually AC power supplies use a 2.5mm plug and in this case it was possible to plug a 2.5mm plug into a 2.1mm jack.
 Please make sure your supply has a center positive as shown on the silk screen on the back of the enclosure.
-Also make sure if you use a standard transformer type wall wart that its unregulated, voltage can exceed 17 volts which may make the ME series transceivers unstable and cause hum..
+Also make sure if you use a standard transformer type wall wart that its unregulated, voltage can exceed 17 volts (even though it's marked 12VDC) which may make the ME series transceivers unstable and cause hum..

 #6 As of Feb 2019 we had a few complaints that with stereo headphones, people were only getting the left channel.
 Looking at our supply of jacks in stock, the supplier sent 2 circuit mono jacks instead.
 We have pulled these from stock and kits and if you happen to have the wrong jack too, let us know and we will send one to you, or you can obtain them locally.
 Remember, it must be a 3 circuit stereo jack.
-The jack for the key can be anything since you only need the tip and sleeve (ground).
+The jack for the key can be any configuration since you only need the tip and sleeve (ground).